I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 For instance, let’s say you’re holding a webinar in two weeks.
 You’re offering free registration, but only for 48 hours.
 People will want to register now rather than miss the opportunity for free admission and regret it later.

-I might be a little biased, but I’m pretty sure Hello Bar is the best exit intent popup software available.
+We might be a little biased, but we’re pretty sure Hello Bar is the best exit intent popup software available.
 We focus specifically on helping our customers improve conversions through effective popups.

 It might sound like a little thing, but it can mean huge boosts in revenue.

 But what about the time commitment?
-Marketing does take time, but you can get your own exit intent popup up and running in five minutes or less.
+Marketing does take time, but you can create exit intent popups and get them up and running in five minutes or less.
 Here’s how.

 Let’s get an exit intent popup set up in less than five minutes.